monisha-max/Journalist-Focused-Causal-Narrative-Explorer/README.md

 - Use visualization libraries (e.g., D3.js, Plotly) to generate interactive causal graphs.
 - Provide dynamic features like zooming, filtering, and node highlighting for better user exploration.
 - Offer narrative views of event chains, enabling storytelling in journalism or crisis reporting domains.

+### 6. Retrieval-Augmented Generation (RAG) Integration
+- Enhanced Information Retrieval: Combine generative models with retrieval systems to fetch relevant information from indexed documents, ensuring accurate and contextually appropriate responses.
+- Contextual Answer Generation: Utilize retrieved data to provide detailed and informed answers, improving the quality and reliability of user interactions.
+- Source Attribution: Include references to original sources in generated responses, enhancing transparency and trustworthiness.
+- Scalable and Efficient Retrieval: Implement optimized retrieval mechanisms to handle large datasets, maintaining fast and reliable performance as the knowledge base grows.

 # Journalist-Focused-Causal-Narrative-Explorer